-Just as with speech, other areas of early development may look different with autistic children versus those with ADHD.
-“Many of my parents of autistic children say they knew something was different early on,” says Dr. Pearson.
-“I had one parent, for example, who said ‘when he was a baby he wouldn’t look me in the eye.’
+Just as with speech, other areas of early development may look different in children with autism versus those with ADHD.
+“Many of my parents of children with autism say they knew something was different early on,” says Deborah A. Pearson, PhD, professor of psychiatry and behavior sciences at The University of Texas Health Science Center at Houston, in Houston, Texas.
+“I had one parent, for example, who said, ‘When he was a baby he wouldn’t look me in the eye.’
 On the other hand, ADHD doesn’t usually become evident until they’re going to preschool and are compared to other children.”
-Determine whether your child is just energetic or may have ADHD.

 “Those with ADHD display pretty typical nonverbal behavior—they make good eye contact, use gestures, and have a normal range of facial expressions, but in autism, this isn’t the case,” says Dr. Pearson.
-“With autism, you’ll see inconsistent or nonexistent eye contact, they may not use gestures, and they may have a limited range of expressions or may have either very exaggerated or neutral facial expressions.”
-(Learn about the one eye test that can detect autism.)
+“With autism, you’ll see inconsistent or nonexistent eye contact, they may not use gestures, and they may have a limited range of expressions or very exaggerated or neutral facial expressions.”
+(Watch out for these persistent autism myths.)

 - American Psychiatric Association: Updates to DSM–5 Criteria, Text and ICD-10 Codes

 - Elisa I. Muniz, MD, developmental behavioral pediatrician and assistant professor of pediatrics at the Rose F. Kennedy Children’s Evaluation and Rehabilitation Center at Einstein/Montefiore in New York City